pestphp/docs/expectations.md

 <a name="unless"></a>
 ### `unless()`

-Executes the given callback unless the first argument given to the method evaluates to `true`.
+The `unless()` modifier runs the provided callback when the first argument passed to the method evaluates to false.

 ```php
 expect($user)